Open-FinLLMs: Open Multimodal Large Language Models for Financial Applications: Experiments

-\subsection{Descriptions of Few-shot Evaluation Tasks}
+\subsubsection{Descriptions of Few-shot Evaluation Tasks}

 In our few-shot evaluations, we use three financial NLP tasks: \begin{itemize} \item \textbf{Sentiment Analysis}: Extracting sentiment information from financial texts using the FPB and FiQA-SA datasets, which focus on determining sentiment polarity (positive, negative, or neutral) in financial sentences. \item \textbf{Classification}: Evaluating the model's capability to classify financial texts.
 The Headlines dataset is used to classify news headlines related to financial events. \item \textbf{Named Entity Recognition}: Extracting entities such as persons, organizations, and locations from financial texts.
-We use the NER dataset with manually annotated four entities for three financial agreements. \end{itemize}
+We use the NER dataset with manually annotated four entities for three financial agreements. \end{itemize} For detailed prompts for evaluation datasets, please see Table \ref{tab:prompt_0_shot} for 0-shot, and Table \ref{tab:prompt_icl} for few-shots.
+The results are listed in Figure \ref{fig:zero-shot-performance} and Figure \ref{fig:few-shot-performance}.